-- By Commission Implementing Decision 2014/291/EU, which ceased to apply on 31 December 2017, the Netherlands was granted a derogation pursuant to Directive 91/676/EEC to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
-The derogation concerned 19 564 farms in 2016, corresponding to 47 % of the total net agricultural area in the Netherlands. - By Commission Implementing Decision (EU) 2018/820, which ceased to apply on 1 January 2020, the Netherlands was granted a derogation pursuant to Directive 91/676/EEC to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
-The derogation concerned 18818 farms in 2019, corresponding to 44.7 % of the total net agricultural area in the Netherlands. - (7) By Commission Implementing Decision (EU) 2020/1073, which ceased to apply on 31 December 2021, the Netherlands was granted a derogation to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
+- of 250 kg nitrogen per hectare per year on farms with at least 70 % grassland until 31 December 2013. - By Commission Implementing Decision 2014/291/EU4, which ceased to apply on 31 December 2017, the Netherlands was granted a derogation pursuant to Directive 91/676/EEC to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
+The derogation concerned 19 564 farms in 2016, corresponding to 47 % of the total net agricultural area in the Netherlands. - By Commission Implementing Decision (EU) 2018/8205, which ceased to apply on 1 January 2020, the Netherlands was granted a derogation pursuant to Directive 91/676/EEC to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
+The derogation concerned 18818 farms in 2019, corresponding to 44.7 % of the total net agricultural area in the Netherlands. - (7) By Commission Implementing Decision (EU) 2020/10736, which ceased to apply on 31 December 2021, the Netherlands was granted a derogation to allow the application of grazing livestock manure on farms with at least 80 % grassland up to a limit of 230 kg nitrogen per hectare per year for farms on southern and central sandy soils and on loess soils, and up to a limit of 250 kg nitrogen per hectare per year for farms on other soils.
 The duration of that Implementing Decision was limited to 2 years in order to enable the Netherlands to fully implement an enhanced enforcement strategy to prevent fraud in the implementation of its manure policy.
-Furthermore, additional conditions were included to ensure that the amount of livestock did not increase and to reduce ammonia emissions in manure application. - (8) On 25 February 2022, the Netherlands requested a new derogation pursuant to Directive 91/676/EEC paragraph 2, third subparagraph, of Annex III. - (9) The Netherlands reported data under Article 10 of Directive 91/676/EEC which showed that for the period 2016 to 2019, approximately 14 % of the groundwater monitoring stations in the Netherlands had mean nitrate concentrations above 50 mg/l, 5 % between 40 and 50 mg/l, and 73 % below 25 mg/l.
+Furthermore, additional conditions were included to ensure that the amount of livestock did not increase and to reduce ammonia emissions in manure application. - (8) On 25 February 2022, the Netherlands requested a new derogation pursuant to Directive 91/676/EEC paragraph 2, third subparagraph, of Annex III. - (9) The Netherlands reported data7 under Article 10 of Directive 91/676/EEC which showed that for the period 2016 to 2019, approximately 14 % of the groundwater monitoring stations in the Netherlands had mean nitrate concentrations above 50 mg/l, 5 % between 40 and 50 mg/l, and 73 % below 25 mg/l.
 The data also showed that for the period 2016 to 2019, 99 % of the surface water monitoring stations in the Netherlands had mean nitrate concentrations below 50 mg/l and that 96 % of those monitoring stations had mean nitrate concentrations below 25 mg/l.
-Nevertheless, in the reporting period 2016 to 2019, 58 % of freshwaters were eutrophic and 10 % could become eutrophic if no measures were taken. - (10) This data also showed signficant variations between Dutch provinces and that pollution hotspots for nitrate concentrations in groundwater and eutrophication are found in a number of Dutch provinces.
-In Limburg, 36 % of groundwater stations showed mean nitrate concentrations above 50 mg/l and 22 % showed negative trends,

-COM(2021) 1000 and SWD(2021) 1001 part 28
+7 COM(2021) 1000 and SWD(2021) 1001 part 28